VincentHDLee/VoapiToNewapi_MigrationTool/ReadmeForAgent.md

 Execute migration scripts:
 1.  `python migration_scripts/01_export_voapi_data.py`
 2.  `python migration_scripts/02_transform_and_import_data.py`
 Confirm both scripts complete without errors.
-If an error occurs, proceed to **Recovery Plan**.
+If an error occurs, analyze the error.
+The database schema should initialize automatically.
+If tables are missing, it indicates a problem with the volume mount in `docker-compose.yml`.

 ### 4. Service Switch